euroscipy/euroscipy_proceedings/papers/01_preface/preface.rst

 availability of the code.

-We hope that these proceedings will find a good place in the SciPy literature and we would like to address our gratitute to the referees that made their publication possible.
+We hope that these proceedings will find a good place in the SciPy literature and we would like to address our gratitude to the referees that made their publication possible.

 References